igomezv/igomezv.github.io/posts.md

 title: Posts
 ---

-In this section there are some writings about science and programming, main of them in spanish.
+In this section there are some writings about science and programming, main of them in Spanish.

 - <a href="https://igomezv.github.io/tags/">Tag index (índice por etiquetas)</a>.
 - [Archive (archivo de escritos)](archive.md)